 What is most fascinating though is how they appeal to these people in an even bigger way, by inviting them to co-create this world with them.
 They want the people who will want this anyway to at least consider Amazon a partner in innovation.
 That’s brilliant.
 Not only is Dash an easy sell for these people, they can simultaneously recruit evangelists by reaching out to them right on the sales page.

 A mom using Dash is searching for a way to stay away from the grocery store whenever possible.
 A maker is always looking for an opportunity to create.
-(Not to say a mom can’t be both, but women in tech are a very small subset of the population and Amazon is clearly targeting the mass market with this product).
+(Not to say a mom can’t be both, but women in tech are a very small subset of the population and Amazon is clearlying the mass market with this product).

 This goes against the standard “one landing, one goal” philosophy that serves the majority of brands and promotions much more effectively.
 However, because it’s further marketing to a subset of their core audience, Amazon nails this particular approach.